 If you’re thinking about installing solar panels on your commercial building, you may be wondering “do you need planning permission for solar panels in the UK?”
 Planning permission can be a difficult area to navigate, but Noble Green Energy is here to help.

-Permitted Development Rights have been extended by the Government so planning permission is no longer required to install solar PV on non-domestic buildings of 1MW* or below, as long as you comply with specific criteria, as follows:
+Permitted Development Rights have been extended by the Government and the previous 1MW capacity limit for rooftop solar PV on non-domestic buildings was removed in December 2023, meaning planning permission is generally not required for rooftop solar PV systems regardless of system size, as long as you comply with specific criteria, as follows:

 *The rules requiring businesses to apply for planning permission if the solar PV system was above 1MWp were scrapped in December 2023 meaning rooftop systems can now be installed under permitted development rights regardless of size.

-The information above is regarding roof-mounted solar panels; if you are looking to install ground-mounted solar panels, they will usually require planning permission for any system covering greater than 9 square metres.
+The information above is regarding roof-mounted solar panels; if you are looking to install ground-mounted solar panels, they will usually require planning permission for any system covering greater than 9 square metres when installed as a stand-alone system within the grounds of a non-domestic building.
 These also have specific criteria you must comply with:

 Planning for ground-mounted solar systems will also likely take into consideration the following potential significant effects: